 Start the Do-More Designer software.

-Make note of the IP address.
-If you are running the simulator then this is automatically filled in.
+Make a note of the IP address.
+If you are running the simulator, then this is automatically filled in.

-The sample PLC program will write values in the range from 0 to 4000.
+The sample PLC program will write values from 0 to 4000.
 These values will be put in MHR 1 to MHR 10.

 Here is the first couple of rungs of the PLC program.
 It will use clock bit flags to increment the MHR 1 channel.
-When it gets to the value above 4000, a move instruction will put a 0 back into MHR 1.
+When it reaches a value above 4000, a move instruction will put a 0 back into MHR 1.

-If input X0 turns on then the value in XW0 will be moved into MHR1 and the previous clock bit will not be in effect.
-Values will be between 0 and 4096.
-(12 bit resolution)
+If input X0 turns on, the value in XW0 will be moved into MHR1, and the previous clock bit will not be in effect.
+Discounts will be between 0 and 4096.
+(12-bit resolution)

 This is repeated with different internal clock bit flags up to MHR10.